aadhyanav/Recipe_Ratings/README.md

 ## Cleaning and Exploratory Data Analysis

 # Data Cleaning

+(1) The data is broken down into 2 csv files: RAW_recipes.csv and RAW_interactions.csv.
+I merged both of the dataset with the common column 'id' which refers to the unique recipe id.
+Once I merged the datasets, the number of rows in the dataset were 234,429.

-(1) Replaced all zeros with np.nan - This indicates that the values are actually missing instead of of low amount.
+(2) Replaced all zeros with np.nan - This indicates that the values are actually missing instead of of low amount.
 For example, when we replace the 0 for np.nan in the ratings columns, it indicates that the value is actually missing instead of the recipe getting a low rating.

-(2) Created a series called 'avg_rating' based of the ratings columns - which instead took the average rating of each recipe since there were duplicates in the dataset.
+(3) Created a series called 'avg_rating' based of the ratings columns - which instead took the average rating of each recipe since there were duplicates in the dataset.
 Then did a merge to add this column to the dataset.

-(3) Dropped columns like 'user_id', 'recipe_id', 'date', 'contributor_id', 'review' and 'submitted' because I did not need them in the analysis that I was doing.
+(4) Dropped columns like 'user_id', 'recipe_id', 'date', 'contributor_id', 'review' and 'submitted' because I did not need them in the analysis that I was doing.

-(4) In the nutrition column - it appears that each entry is a list when it is actually a string!
+(5) In the nutrition column - it appears that each entry is a list when it is actually a string!
 Therefore, using the eval function I looped through each of the enteries and turned them into lists.
 Then, since the second element of the list refers to the total_fat, created a new column 'total_fat' which only has the fat portion of the nutrition list.

-(5) Just to keep numbers clean and to make them easier to work with, I rounded the floats in 'total_fat' and 'average_rating' to 2 decimal places.
+(6) Just to keep numbers clean and to make them easier to work with, I rounded the floats in 'total_fat' and 'average_rating' to 2 decimal places.
 This is so that runtime is faster and it would be easier to work with.